teodorlu/munit/README.md

   ;; => [5.0 {m 1.0}]
 ```

-You'll need to choose which numeric type from Datomic to represent quantity and
+You'll need to choose which numeric type from Datomic to represent magnitude and
 base unit exponent.

 ## Design goals